pazfe/product-docs/docs/sdks/python/concepts.md

 ---
-description: Must-knows for working with the Python SDK.
+description: Must-knows for working with the Python SDK
 ---

 # Concepts